privatenumber/tc-passing/README.md

 ## FAQ

-### How does tc-passing compare to [tsc-baseline](https://npmjs.com/package/tsc-baseline)?
+### How does `tc-passing` compare to [`tsc-baseline`](https://npmjs.com/package/tsc-baseline)?

 Both tools aim to streamline TypeScript integration, but they approach baselining differently:

 #### tsc-baseline
 - **Focus**

-	Only show new type errors since last baseline update.
+	Show only the new type errors since last baseline update.

 - **Baseline file**

-	JSON file of errors, which can grow large and may lead to merge conflicts in team settings.
+	JSON file of errors.
+Can grow large and may lead to merge conflicts in team settings.

 - **Workflow impact**

 	Requires frequent updates to maintain an accurate baseline, often necessitating updates with every TypeScript-related commit.
-Otherwise CI can fail.
 Running `tsc` on every commit can slow down development.
+A notable issue is it doesn't propagate errors to the exit code so CI doesn't fail.

 #### tc-passing
 - **Focus**

-	Type checking ensures files that were previously passing type checks to remain error-free.
+	Only type check files that were previously passing to ensure they remain error-free.

 - **Baseline file**

-	List of passing files, which is typically smaller and easier to manage, reducing merge conflicts.
+	Text file of passing files.
+Readable and easy to manage, reducing merge conflicts.
+Also shows progress to 100% type safety.

 - **Workflow impact**

-	Needs updates less frequently, only necessary when files change from failing to passing, thus streamlining the development process by minimizing the frequency of checks.
+	Updating the baseline is generally optional.
+Recommended when failing files are now passing.
+Necessary when more type errors are being introduced and they need to be ignored.

 ## Sponsors